 Current examples of good naming in the community are: SkyGallery, SkyLive, and SkyGames.
 You know it's about Skynet, and get a good idea of what specifically the project might focus on.

 You can also create a wonderfully custom name that represents you or your work.
-Some examples are projects like Atlas Library System, DappDappGo, and Wakio.
+Some examples are projects like Atlas Library System, DappDappGo, Wakio, and MARStorage.

 We’re a little more strict on this one.
 We’d prefer that your project not use the Skynet logo or wordmark directly in any capacity, but you can style on it as long as a normal user wouldn’t confuse it for the real thing.